Childhood Memories - A Personal Reflection by Michael Klerck

 My letter to the press that, together with sharp reporting from Freek Robinson and his television episode on Fokus, managed to highlight Robben Island's plight and, we think, eventually depose the corrupt officials.
 Today RIM is working hard to restore its image and make RI worthy of its World Heritage status.

-Links and letters from people all over the world.
-Many photos as well - it's worth a visit.
+Links and emails from people all over the world.
+Many of the emails contain photos with people looking for lost relatives - it's worth a visit.

 The Department of Public Works, together with MLB Architects have done a wonderful job in restoring the only semi-operational 9.2 inch gun in the world.
 This page is well worth a visit if you are in any way militarily minded.